 What is the You season 3 release date?

-Netflix has confirmed that You season 3 will premiere on October 15, 2021.
-This was revealed by a trailer that has star Penn Badgley monologue over a wedding cake being deliciously prepared and served.
+You season 3 is available now on Netflix.
+The season was released on October 15.
+The date had been revealed by a trailer that has star Penn Badgley monologue over a wedding cake being deliciously prepared and served.

 “A boy is not what we expected,” he says, icing methodically slathered on a sumptuous cake.
 “And I would be lying if I said the thought of a mini-me was purely exciting, and not without challenges.”